 [slide 38 & 39]

 After understanding the potential batch effect as a confounder in my dataset, I performed an EWAS using the linear model [shown on my slide], explicitly accounting for my cell-type differences through my SV and the chip effect (which is confounded with age).
 I identified two significant increased methylated CpG sites (one with FDR-adjusted p-value less than 0.1 and the other with FDR-adjusted p-value less than 0.2) with delta beta more than 5%.
 One of the sites is mapped to LOC100132215 gene, which was previously identified and validated as significantly age-associated in the whole blood of 400 individuals aged between 50 to 75 years old while the other site is not located in a known gene region.
 Unfortunately, I am not able to identify the non-tissue specific age-associated ELOVL2 as one of the sites.
-However, given the limitation of the design and power of this dataset, it is interesting that the site that is identified as age-associated here is also identified in another tissue within the same age-range in a much better powered study, opening up the possibility of this site being identified as another potential non-tissue specific age-associated CpG.
+However, given the limitation of the study design and low sample size of this dataset, it is interesting that the site that is identified as age-associated here is also identified in another tissue within the same age-range in a much better powered study, opening up the possibility of this site being identified as another potential non-tissue specific age-associated CpG.

 [slide 41]